emmajanedrews/base-template/_posts/2017-07-19-the-advantages-of-a-home-inspection.md

 Every buyer should have a home inspection done on the home they plan to purchase.
 However, not all inspectors are created the same.
 You need to know that you are dealing with a reputable inspector, so we have some tips to share today to help you do just that.

 First, let’s talk about how you should go about finding a home inspector.
 Your best resource is going to be the real estate agent or team you are working with.
-They should have a short list of inspectors that they have worked with before who they like and trust that they can provide you. **We always give our clients at least three different names of inspectors so they can have options and figure out which is best for them.**
+They should have a short list of inspectors who they have worked with, like, and trust that they can provide you. **We always give our clients at least three different names of inspectors so they can have options and figure out which is best for them.**

 {% include pullquote.html %}